yangdanny97/flake8-bugbear/README.rst

 	max-line-length = 80
 	max-complexity = 12
 	...
+	ignore = E501
 	select = C,E,F,W,B,B901

 Note that we're enabling the complexity checks, the PEP8 ``pycodestyle`` errors and warnings, the pyflakes fatals and all default Bugbear checks.
 Finally, we're also specifying B901 as a check that we want enabled.
+Some checks might need other flake8 checks disabled - e.g. E501 must be
+disabled for B950 to be hit.

 If you'd like all optional warnings to be enabled for you (future proof your config!), say ``B9`` instead of ``B901``.
 You will need Flake8 3.2+